szunami/blog-1/misc/2021-04-11-industrial-artisanry.md

 furniture as well as websites.
 Or at least *built*; that present tense is going to be intellectually dishonest until I make my own desk.

-Chances are if you’re reading this your the kind of computers nerd who has built, or at least *could build*, your own web presence beyond merely picking a CMS and putting text on it.
+Chances are if you’re reading this you’re the kind of computers nerd who has built, or at least *could build*, your own web presence beyond merely picking a CMS and putting text on it.